accounts-payable icon

 Supplier portal basics

-To understand a supplier portal, you need to know which business and procurement processes and functions the supplier portal software can handle for supplier management.
+To understand a supplier portal, you need to know how it handles your business processes across Canada’s diverse marketplace.
+Your supplier portal software should manage everything from basic procurement to complex cross-border transactions that help with supplier management.

-• Invoice and payment inquiry, including payment history and details
+• Invoice and payment tracking in CAD and USD, including payment history and details

 • Procurement, after sourcing and solicitations